-- Grief is a normal reaction to loss. - There is no correct way to grieve; we do it in our own way and in our own time. - Intense emotions and thoughts are part of grief... they will change in intensity as time passes.
+- Grief is a normal reaction to loss. - There is no correct way to grieve; we do it in our own way and in our own time. - Intense emotions and thoughts are part of grief... they will change

-Grief can also affect you physically - you may lose your appetite for example.
-After a sudden or traumatic death you might find it hard to sleep, or have nightmares, or become ill.
+Grief can also affect you physically.
+After a sudden or traumatic death you might find it hard to sleep, have nightmares, lose your appetite or become ill.
+If these persist or you are worried about them, talk to your GP or talk to a bereavement professional.